Mike-Durning/Project-1/README.md

 # Highlight Reel

 ### This spaghetti code is my first ever project that I completed.
 This program is essentially a DIY highlight reel with modifiable parameters for how long before and after you want to record at a specific instance in time.
+This was done while I attended WGU or Western Govenors University for Computer Science which I later left and changed to Data Science.
+My knowledge from WGU was primarily with data bases and my python knowledge was self taught which I am sure is reflected in the poor code structure.
+One down the line goal is to rewrite this project either in another language or just refactor using better practices.